arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 ## The Prime Factors Kata

 I'm using the [ThePrimeFactorsKata][the-prime-factor-kata], a little exercise that Bob Martin is being using since 2005 to demo TDD.
-We will first follow the classical approach, mirroring what Bob Martin does; then we will repeat the same using PBT, commenting the differences.
+We will first follow the classical approach, mirroring what Bob Martin does; then we will repeat the same using PBT, commenting on the differences.

 The requirement is to write a function that takes an integer and returns the collection of the prime factors.